Teaching & Learning Resource Guide

 learning activities students can expect, and how safety and accessibility will be maintained.

 Strategies for addressing issues

-- Ensure students understand classroom and lab safety requirements including mask requirements and understand how safety concerns or disruptive behaviors will be addressed.
+- Ensure students understand classroom and lab safety requirements including mask requirements and understand how safety concerns or disruptive behaviours will be addressed.

 - Let students know that if any member of the teaching team (course instructors, GATs, support staff) believes that the health and safety of the class is at risk for any reason, they may choose to pause or cancel the class, tutorial, or lab.

-- If a disruptive situation emerges during a class, tutorial or lab including, disrespectful or confrontational behavior or non-compliance with health and safety measures we advise:
+- If a disruptive situation emerges during a class, tutorial or lab including, disrespectful or confrontational behaviour or non-compliance with health and safety measures we advise: